Spain likely to start J&J COVID vaccinations on Thursday, minister says

-Spanish regions are likely to begin using Johnson & Johnson's (JNJ.N) coronavirus vaccine to inoculate 70-79 year olds on Thursday, Health Minister Carolina Darias said on Wednesday.
+MADRID (Reuters) - Spanish regions are likely to begin using Johnson & Johnson’s coronavirus vaccine to inoculate 70-79 year olds on Thursday, Health Minister Carolina Darias said on Wednesday.

 Spain has already distributed the first batch of vials to regional health authorities, which are in charge of administering the injections.